Sanofi India Receives ₹24.10 Lakh GST Demand Order from Gujarat Tax Authorities

 The disclosure was made under Regulation 30 of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.
 This regulation requires listed companies to inform stock exchanges about material events that could impact investor decisions.

-The company secretary and compliance officer, Haresh Vala, signed the disclosure notice submitted to both BSE Limited and National Stock Exchange of India Limited.
+The company secretary and compliance officer, Haresh Vala, signed the disclosure notice submitted to both BSE Limited and National Stock Exchange of India Limited on December 24, 2025.

 Historical Stock Returns for Sanofi